-* Stake sale comes ahead of bigger than expected rights issue
+* Stake sale comes ahead of bigger than expected rights

 * Fintech Advisory now Monte Paschi's biggest shareholder